-Coughing dysfunction may occur and makes it challenging to remove secretions from people’s lungs.
+Coughing dysfunction may occur, making removing secretions from people’s lungs challenging.
 They are more susceptible to respiratory infections such as pneumonia.
 Respiratory problems are the primary cause of death in people who have suffered an SCI.

 Antibiotics destroy bacteria to avoid infection and assist in removing mucus accumulation from the lungs, making it easier to cough and breathe.

 An antispasmodic, also referred to as anticholinergics, and relaxant help mitigate the symptoms of bladder or bowel issues, back pain, and paralysis after experiencing one of these injuries.

 Damage to the spine can interrupt the processing of signals between the body and the nervous system.
 Consequently, muscles below the level of injury can contract unintentionally and cause back pain.